 In short, with Curve all your existing cards gain the cutting edge features that have made services like Revolut so popular plus the ability to earn a cashback.

 This all sounds very good but what about how it actually performs under heavy use?
-Read on to find out about my experience using it.

-My experience using it
+My experience with Curve

 I applied for a Curve card as soon as they become available to the general public and the process could not have been easier.
 All I had to do was to download the app, fill in my personal details and add an existing card as the funding source.
 It then took less than a week for my card to arrive in the mail (UK address).